zuckerco/CSS-intro-with-GitHub-2016/github_basics/README.md

 If you already have a GitHub account, use that one.

 **Note:** Think about your username before you choose it.
 This is a professional space.
 Your username will be visible to strangers.
+Many people use their real first and last names.

 GitHub is free unless you want some [special features](https://github.com/pricing) for collaboration.
+You will not need those for this class.

 You can have only ONE GitHub account per email address.